dennis-nichols/dennis-nichols/README.md

 - My hobbies include:
   - 🇨🇴 🇨🇱 🇦🇷 🇲🇽 Slowly learning Spanish as I travel and live in Latin American countries including Colombia, Chile, Argentina, and Mexico.
   - 📖 Reading sci-fi and fantasy
-  - ♟️Sometimes playing strategy games
+  - ♟️ Sometimes playing strategy games
-  - 🥋 🟦🟦:black_square::blue_square: Training in Brazilian-Jiu-Jitsu when I get the motivation.
+  - 🟦🟦⬛🟦 Training in Brazilian-Jiu-Jitsu when I get the motivation.

 - 📫 How to reach me:
   - dgnichols22@gmail.com